 The maximum number of pages of the two column paper is 8.
 The minimum number of pages of the two column paper is 6.

-The deadline to submit full papers is 15 November 2020.
+The deadline to submit full papers is 6 December 2020 (New Date).
 Your paper will be again subjected to a blind peer review.
 You will be notified about the (conditional) rejection or acceptance of your paper in February 2021.
 In order to be included in the proceedings the registration fee needs to be paid until 1 March 2021.
 Only one full paper per first author registration will be accepted.

 To prepare your paper we advise you to strictly follow the steps below: